Loading image...Kiro

 Set the "Authentication Mode" to HTTP Header.

-In the Kiro AWS console, navigate to Settings -> Identity Management -> Access Tokens section.
+In the Kiro console, navigate to Settings -> Identity Management -> Access Tokens section.
 Select "Generate Token" to generate an access token.
 Copy the access token and paste it in the "Authorization" field in the HTTP Header section.

 Now, you can test the SCIM connection.
 You should see that the connector was configured successfully.